Anton Frommelt: Historian and artistry

-Due to death reasons, he decided to not become a pastor again but instead dedicated himself to becoming an artist and photographer.
+Due to health reasons, Frommelt decided to not become a pastor again but instead dedicated himself to becoming an artist and photographer.
 He published approximately 1,700 photographs throughout his lifetime.
 While he was no longer active in politics he still periodically gave advice to his friend Alexander Frick on stamp policy and created many designs of the stamps himself.

 In 1965, to mark his 70th birthday, an exhibition was held in Vaduz dedicated to his photography, and again posthumously in Triesen in 1992.
 In addition to his artistry, he made several publications about his contemporary artists, such as Ferdinand Nigg, which is credited of granting widespread public acknowledgment of his works.

 Frommelt was a member of the Historical Association for the Principality of Liechtenstein from 1930 to 1955.
 His area of focus was archaeological excavations and monument preservation.
 He played a role in the re-establishment of the Liechtenstein National Museum in 1954 and helped create the cultural history section of the museum.